Lenddo/python-lenddo/README.md

 ## Submitting Applications to Lenddo: Using LenddoClient as a White Label Solution

-You may submit data directly to Lenddo while keeping your own branding, allowing you to utilize Lenddo services without having your users leave your ecosystem.
-For each user application, this is accomplished in two phases: first by making POST calls to the `PartnerToken` API, which saves OAuth tokens associated to your user's application, and finally by committing the job using the `CommitPartnerJob` API.
-Both APIs are hosted at `networkservice.lenddo.com`.
+You may submit data directly to Lenddo while keeping your own branding, allowing you to utilize Lenddo services without having users leave your ecosystem.
+For each user application, this is accomplished in two phases: first by making POST calls to the `PartnerToken` resource, which saves OAuth tokens associated to your user's application, and finally by committing the job using the `CommitPartnerJob` resource.
+Both resources are hosted at `networkservice.lenddo.com`.

 During the first phase of the job flow, make calls to `PartnerToken` to send social